jnutterdev/jnutterdev/README.md

 # Hi, I'm John Nutter!
 I'm a full stack developer with an interest in REST APIs and databases.
-I typically reach for Python and Node.js when developing, but I enjoy learning new technologes.
+I typically reach for Python or Node.js, but I enjoy working with a variety of technologes.

 ### Technologies I like to work with: